-Approval was obtained from the participants prior to including in the study.
-Ethical approval was obtained from the Medical Research and Ethics Committee of the Faculty of Medicine and Health Sciences, Sana'a University with reference number (223) on 10/01/2021.
+Before inclusion in the study, approval was obtained on the condition that the names of the participants be confidential.
+From the Medical Research and Ethics Committee of the College of Medicine and Health Sciences, Sana'a University by document with reference number (223) dated 10 January 2021 the ethical approval was obtained to conduct the research.

 RESULTS